You May Think You’re Stuck, But the World Keeps Moving

 You know the lesson I’m trying to say.

-There are incidents that may derail us from reaching our goals.
+Some incidents may derail us from reaching our goals.
 But sometimes these incidents — giving up a career to become a parent, or closing a business to spend more time with family, or quitting the job we love to care for a sick loved one — are the subtle prerequisites to deeply understand ourselves and the reasons why we do what we do.

-In other words, these incidents or new routes — which we think are distractions — give us time for reflection.
+In other words, these incidents are new routes.
+They give us time for reflection.
 They test our character and help us assess how passionate we are in what we do, or trying to do.

 And in some cases, teach us lessons we could have never learned our own.